gorchard/FPGA_event_based_optical_flow/README.md

 # FPGA optical flow for event-based sensors #

-This repository contains code supporting an ISCAS 2018 paper (to be linked once published).
+This repository contains code supporting an ISCAS 2018 paper https://ieeexplore.ieee.org/document/8351588/

 An example of the code in action can be found at
 * Input data used by this repo: [Rotating Bar Video](https://youtu.be/uI0BoMI96kI)